MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 *   Select **Settings** (the gear icon on the top right).
 *   Select `F1` or `?`.

-In the **Preferences** section, you can change several parts of the DevTools.
-For example, you can use the **Match the browser language** setting to use the same language in the DevTools that is used in your browser.
+In the **Preferences** section, you can change several parts of DevTools.
+For example, you can use the **Match the browser language** setting to use the same language in DevTools that is used in your browser.
 For another example, use the **Theme** setting to change the color theme of DevTools.

 :::image type="complex" source="media/devtools-intro-all-settings.msft.png" alt-text="Screenshot of all the settings in DevTools" lightbox="./media/devtools-intro-all-settings.msft.png":::
    Screenshot of all the settings in DevTools